mhils/r8/README.md

 ```

 To make the challenge available to users, we also need to instantiate it by adding it to the database.
-Go back to the SQL configuration file (`dev.sql` in the example above) and add the following:
+Go back to the SQL configuration file (`config.sql` in the example above) and add the following:
 ```sql
 INSERT INTO challenges (cid, team, t_start, t_stop) VALUES ('HelloWorld', 0, datetime('now'), datetime('now','+1 month'));